As Zendikar rises, the land falls.

 Unglued (August 1998)

 The wackiest set Magic had ever seen at the time, Unglued was all about breaking the rules.
-One of these defied conventions was what a basic land could look like.
+One of the conventions this set defied was what a basic land could look like.

 Up until this point, there had never been any full-art cards in Magic.
 It was Magic artist and then-Wizards-employee Christopher Rush who started the idea*.
 “Everybody knows” what basic lands do, so why not do away with the textbox to make the art more prominent?